d2l-ai/d2l-en/chapter_preface/index.md

 ### One Medium Combining Code, Math, and HTML

-For any computing technology to reach its full impact, it must be well-understood, well-documented, and supported by mature, well-maintained tools.
+For any computing technology to reach its full impact, it must be well understood, well documented, and supported by mature, well-maintained tools.
 The key ideas should be clearly distilled, minimizing the onboarding time needed